 As can be seen in the screenshot below, the difference between the previous and revised valuation is balanced against the trust's default Revaluation account.

 Examples of Revaluation v.
 Capital Addition or Removal

 Revaluation: Property valuation increases, or share value changes.

 Capital addition: Renovations to a property, or purchasing additional shares.

-The process for recording capital additions can be review in our article Capital additions and removals
+The process for recording capital additions can be reviewed in our article Capital Additions and Removals

 Capital removal: Selling part of an asset.